Skip to content

 ...and several others

-Next, we'll start LangFlow, a visual platform for building AI applications.
-Its drag-and-drop interface simplifies creating and managing complex AI workflows without extensive coding.
-This is where you'll connect the tools and services you've already configured.
+LangFlow is a visual platform for building AI workflows.
+This is where you'll connect the tools and services you've configured.

 Start the LangFlow Service